percona/pmm-doc/docs/using/backup.md

 - MySQL is using the `/var/lib/mysql` directory for database storage.

-- The following packages are needed for creating backups.
+- The following packages are installed.
 They should be included in the `$PATH` environment variable:

     - [`xtrabackup`][PERCONA_XTRABACKUP], which includes: